Student Handbook Chapter 3 - Confidentiality

 Learn more about how FERPA works at LCC on the Release of Student Records webpage.

-Here is an explanation of frequently asked questions about FERPA from the Family Policy Compliance Office
+Here is a PDF explanation of frequently asked questions about FERPA from the Family Policy Compliance Office

 What does FERPA mean for college parents/advocates?